-- (a) Financial Investment and Advisory Committee members shall be financially sophisticated professionals with expertise in any or all of the following competencies: actuarial science, fiscal operations, or investment practices.
-Criteria for service will include knowledge of and experience and familiarity with portfolio and/or pension fund management, institutional investment and fiduciary responsibilities. - (b) Members of the Financial Investment and Advisory Committee must be residents of Duval, Nassau, St. Johns, Baker or Clay County, Florida.
-Each member will be nominated by the Board and confirmed by the Council to serve in a voluntary capacity. - (c) The term of office shall be three years.
-No person shall serve more than three consecutive terms.
-Of the five persons selected to serve on the initial Committee two members shall serve initial terms of two years.
-In its confirmation of the Committee
+(a) Financial Investment and Advisory Committee members shall be financially sophisticated professionals with expertise in any or all of the following competencies: actuarial science, fiscal operations, or investment practices.
+Criteria for service will include knowledge, of and experience and familiarity with, portfolio and/or pension fund management, institutional investment and fiduciary responsibilities.

+(b) Members of the Financial Investment and Advisory Committee must be residents of Duval, Nassau, St. Johns, Baker or Clay confirmed by the City Council to serve in a voluntary capacity.